 Some sophisticated online crime organizations have even written security manuals to ensure that their members adhere to security protocols and cryptographic techniques to continue doing child pornography things but not being detected.

 Continued production and distribution of child pornography increases demand new and more severe, violent images, leading to continuous sexual abuse of child victims, as well as new child abuse.
-Besides sharing and trading of images, offenders can also connect on forums and the Internet to share interests, experiences of child pornography.
+Beside sharing and trading of images, offenders also share their interests, experiences of child pornography on groups chat, forums.

 Find this helpful?
 You also love these:

 In most cases of child pornography, the abuse is not a one-off, but victimization that goes on for months or years.
 Child porn producers tend to care for or nurture a relationship with a child and gradually abuse it over time.
 This process of care and nurture gives children a sense of false trust, leading to openness, not fear, thereby disrupting the child’s ability to resist sexual abuse.

 Therefore, even if a child appears happy in a particular image, it is important to remember that the abuse may have begun years before the image was created.

 Furthermore, victims of child pornography are not only sexually abused to produce child pornography but are also affected by the fact that their images can be viewed, exchanged and purchased by others around the world.

 Once posted on the Internet, the image is permanent and cannot be recovered.
 Experts and victims both argue that children often endure lifelong victimization knowing that their images of sexual abuse will forever appear on the Internet.

 Children who have been victims of sexual abuse produced by the production of child pornography suffer enduring events as a result of depression and psychological shame.
 They have to endure feelings of helplessness, fear, humiliation and lack of control because they think their images are always out there and there are always people watching them.